jimmybyrum/vault.js/README.md

 ##### rules for which storage to use
 ```
+if node
+  use File
-if config.expires exists and localStorage is supported, then
+else if config.expires exists and localStorage is supported, then
   use localStorage
 else if sessionStorage is supported, then
   use sessionStorage